Frequently Asked Questions

 What ISO standards do you work with?

-Our work is grounded in the key international standards for LCA and environmental declarations: ISO 14040/44 (LCA principles and requirements), ISO 14067 (carbon footprint of products), ISO 14071 (critical review processes), EN 15804 (EPDs for construction products), and the GHG Protocol.
+Our work is grounded in the key international standards for LCA and environmental declarations: ISO 14040/44 (LCA principles and requirements), ISO 14067 (carbon footprint of products), ISO 14071 (critical review processes), ISO 17029 (validation and verification), ISO 14064-3 (greenhouse gas verification), EN 15804 (EPDs for construction products), and the GHG Protocol.
 We also work with Product Category Rules (PCRs) from major EPD programme operators and the Product Environmental Footprint (PEF) methodology.

 What industries do you work with?